Credit Card Debt Attorneys in Cleveland, OH

 is actually yours.
 Through the Fair Debt Collection Practices Act (FDCPA)

-debt collectors are required to provide you a letter validating the debt.
+debt collectors are required to provide you with a letter validating the

-It contains specific details including the current creditor and the amount
+debt.
+It contains specific details including the current creditor and

-that is owed.
-You may request it, but it should also arrive no later than
+the amount that is owed.
+You may request it, but it should also arrive

 Common Defenses to Credit Card Lawsuits